 In the resulting view, the license is summarized.

-Look for a section labelled AI Use Allowance and/or AI Use Allowance Note.
+Look for sections labelled AI Use Allowance and/or AI Use Allowance Note.
 This will tell you what AI uses are permitted and prohibited under Northeastern's license.

-If you don't see this information in the license, or you need help interpreting the language, please email us for assistance.
+If you don't see this information, or you need help interpreting the language, please email us for assistance.